apache/druid/docs/ingestion/input-sources.md

 |tenantId|The tenant ID of the Azure App registration to authenticate as|None|Yes if `appRegistrationClientId` is provided|

+#### `azure` input source

-The  `azure` input source doesn't support specifying which storage account to ingest from.
-It is recommended to use the `azureStorage` input source instead.
+The Azure input source that uses the type `azure` is an older version of the Azure input type and is not recommended.
+It doesn't support specifying which storage account to ingest from.
+We recommend using the [`azureStorage` input source schema](#azure-input-source) instead since it provides more functionality.

 Sample specs: